 Australia produced about 10% of the world’s gold in 2015 (see Figure 2) and as mentioned above, there has been a historical relationship between Australia’s currency and the spot price of Gold.
 Gold and the Australian Dollar have historically been correlated assets, but the correlation has weakened recently, currently being down at 40%.

-When volatility is low, it becomes more difficult to place trades that provide profit potential without being purely directional.
-A strategy to reduce some of a trader’s directional risk is pairs trading.
-Pairs trading extends duration, reduces risk and what is very important, it doesn’t necessarily mean higher probability profit.
-If the relationship breaks down, then there may be an opportunity for some trades.
+When volatility is low, it becomes more challenging to place trades that provide profit potential without being purely directional.
+A strategy to reduce some of a trader’s directional risk is Pair Trading.
+Pair trading extends time duration and reduces trade risk, but doesn’t necessarily mean higher probability profit.
+If the relationship in the pair breaks down, then there may be trading opportunities.

-For a better understanding of this medium-term strategy, it’s best to go through a real example.
-Let’s take the most recent price action and after a clear examination (see Figure 3) we can notice that since the middle of April and the beginning of May there has been a divergence in the correlation between Gold and AUD/USD price.
-While the Aussie topped on April 14, Gold only topped on May 2nd.
-While in hindsight it is much easier to detect the divergences, in real time it could have been spotted the moment Gold made a new high on May 2nd and AUD/USD failed to follow Gold.
-That’s your trigger signal for your pair trades.
+Looking at the most recent price action, (see Figure 3) since the middle of April and the beginning of May there has been a divergence in the correlation between the Gold and AUD/USD price.
+While the Aussie topped on April 14th, Gold only peaked on May 2nd.
+With the benefit of hindsight, it is much easier to see the divergences, this could have been spotted the moment Gold hit a new high on May 2nd, and AUD/USD failed to follow along.
+That is the trigger signal for your pair trades.

-You go short on Gold which is the over-performing instrument and at the same time you go long on AUD/USD the under-performing instrument.
-Gold sinks more than -7.20% or -$94, while the Aussie dropped -5.60% or -430 pips and the end result of the trades would be that you would have made money on Gold and lost money on your long AUD/USD.
-The short Gold trade however, is producing a bigger winner which is more than enough to absorb your AUD/USD loss and on top of that, you still have a nice profit.
+The ideal trade would be to go short on Gold which is the over-performing instrument, and at the same time, go long on AUD/USD the under-performing instrument.
+As Gold sinks more than -7.20% or -$94, while the Aussie dropped -5.60% or -430 pips the traders would have made money on the Gold trade and lost money on the AUD/USD trade.
+The short Gold trade was a big winner, which generated more than enough profit to absorb the AUD/USD loss and end up with a nice profit.